A simple outline of the Environmental Site Assessment Process.

-We will send you an invoice with the correct fee amount.
-Then you can pay online or print out the invoice, attach a check and mail it back to us.
+The City of Edmonton will send an invoice with the correct fee amount.
 If you have a client who is paying the invoice, send the email with the PDF to your client.

-In order to ensure that our approval process is in compliance with the Provincial regulations, all new Subdivision and Development Permit applications must include the City of Edmonton’s standardized Abandoned Wells Confirmation Form.
+In order to satisfy the Alberta Energy Regulator (AER)’s Directive 079, all subdivision and select Development Permit applications must include the Abandoned Wells Confirmation Form.

 Use the official Provincial abandoned well viewer (available through GeoDiscover Alberta) to identify the well location, or to confirm the absence of any abandoned wells.

 The Abandoned Wells Confirmation Form must be accompanied by a printout of the map that was used to confirm the presence or absence of abandoned well(s).

 For questions on the Directive 079, please email email@example.com or contact the AER’s Customer Contact Centre at 1-855-297-8311.
 Any inquiries on the abandoned well viewer (GeoDiscover Alberta) must be addressed to firstname.lastname@example.org